CHEO-EHIL/pysdg-releases/README.md

 pip install pysdg-2.3.0-py3-none-any.whl
 ```

-Alternatively, you can download the relevant Docker image from [CHEO-EHIL Packages](https://github.com/orgs/CHEO-EHIL/packages).
+Alternatively, you can download the relevant Docker image from [pysdg in Jupyter](https://github.com/CHEO-EHIL/pysdg-releases/pkgs/container/pysdg%2Fehil-py-pysdg) for `Python` users and from [pysdg in RStudio](https://github.com/CHEO-EHIL/pysdg-releases/pkgs/container/pysdg%2Fehil-r-pysdg-sdgm) for `R` users.

 To install and use the test Docker image, ensure Docker is installed on your machine.
 For example, to use the latest version of the `pysdg` library in a Jupyter notebook, follow these steps: